diogofgm/TA-kaspersky/readme.txt

 # Splunk TA for Kaspersky

-Install
+*Install*

-- Install both the TA in the search heads and indexers
+- Install both the TA in the search heads and indexers (or fowarders)
-- Setup a TCP input pointed to index "kaspersky"
+- Setup a TCP input pointed to index an (e.g. kaspersky) with the sourcetype kaspersky
-- Configure Kaspersky Security Center to send logs to you splunk instance via syslog using the LEEF (Q1 Radar) option
+- Configure Kaspersky Security Center to send logs to you splunk instance via syslog using the LEEF (Q1 Radar) option (other formats will be available in the future)

-Feedback
+*Roadmap*
+- Include extractions in case of CEF format being used
+- Add missing event types for sourcetype renaming

+*Feedback*
 feedback+kaspersky_ta@devbusters.com